ikuto32/SPH/docs/GPU_Spatial_Hash_2D.md

    persistent grid.
 3. Subsequent density and force kernels reuse the neighbour lists.

-The default build targets compute capability 9.0 (Hopper) but can run on any GPU of capability 8.0 or newer.
+The CMake configuration sets `CMAKE_CUDA_ARCHITECTURES=90` so the build targets compute capability&nbsp;9.0 (Hopper).
+Systems with compute capability&nbsp;8.x can still run the code, but `CMAKE_CUDA_ARCHITECTURES` must be adjusted to match the hardware before configuring the project.